Skip to main content

 GPU Buying Guides

-Β·7 minΒ·By Hans Kuepper Β· Founder of PromptQuorum, multi-model AI dispatch tool Β· PromptQuorum
+·7 min·By Hans Kuepper · Founder of PromptQuorum, multi-model AI dispatch tool · PromptQuorum

-RTX 3060 12GB runs Llama 4 Scout 17B (MoE) at 12–16 tok/sec, Qwen3 8B at 16–20 tok/sec, Mistral 7B at 18 tok/sec, and DeepSeek-R1 7B at 10–12 tok/sec.
+RTX 3060 12GB runs Qwen3 14B at 9–12 tok/sec, Qwen3 8B at 16–20 tok/sec, Gemma 4 E12B at 11–14 tok/sec, Mistral Small at 18 tok/sec, and DeepSeek-R1 7B at 10–12 tok/sec.
 The 6GB variant handles 3B models only.
 Best budget GPU for local LLMs in 2026 at $200–250 used.

-RTX 3060 12GB runs Llama 4 Scout 17B (MoE) at 12–16 tok/sec, Qwen3 8B at 16–20 tok/sec, Mistral 7B at 18 tok/sec, and DeepSeek-R1 7B at 10–12 tok/sec β€” all at Q4 quantization.
+RTX 3060 12GB runs Qwen3 14B at 9–12 tok/sec, Qwen3 8B at 16–20 tok/sec, Gemma 4 E12B at 11–14 tok/sec, Mistral Small at 18 tok/sec, and DeepSeek-R1 7B at 10–12 tok/sec — all at Q4 quantization.
 The 6GB variant is limited to 3B models only.
-As of May 2026, the RTX 3060 12GB ($200–250 used) remains the best budget GPU for local LLMs: 12GB VRAM fits every 7B model and most 13B models at Q4, plus Llama 4 Scout (MoE) which delivers quality well above dense 7B-8B models at similar VRAM.
+As of June 2026, the RTX 3060 12GB ($200–250 used) remains the best budget GPU for local LLMs: 12GB VRAM fits every 7B-8B model at Q4/Q5 and most dense 13B-14B models at Q4.
+(Note: Llama 4 Scout is a 17B-active/109B-total MoE that needs ~55 GB at Q4 — it does not fit 12 GB normally.)
 This guide covers exactly which models run on each VRAM tier, with real speeds and practical setups.

 Key Takeaways

-• RTX 3060 12GB ($200–250 used): Runs every 7B model and most 13B at Q4.
-Plus Llama 4 Scout (MoE) at ~10 GB β€” best overall quality.
+• RTX 3060 12GB ($200–250 used): Runs every 7B-8B model at Q4/Q5 and most dense 13B-14B at Q4.
+Best budget pick.

 • RTX 3060 6GB: Limited to 3B models (Phi-4 Mini, Llama 3.2 3B).
 Too tight for 7B.

-• Best overall model on 12GB: Llama 4 Scout 17B (MoE) at ~10 GB VRAM, 12–16 tok/sec.
-Delivers quality comparable to dense 30B models.
+• Best overall model on 12GB: Qwen3 14B at ~9 GB VRAM, 9–12 tok/sec.
+Best dense quality that fits comfortably.

 • Best coding model on 12GB: Qwen3 8B at 16–20 tok/sec.
-Improved over Qwen3.

 • Best reasoning model on 12GB: DeepSeek-R1 7B at 10–12 tok/sec.
 Chain-of-thought.

-• Skip if: You want 70B models or 13B at Q8 β€” you need 24GB (RTX 4090).
+• Skip if: You want 70B models, Llama 4 Scout (needs ~55 GB), or 13B at Q8 — you need 24GB+ (RTX 4090).

 What Can You Run on RTX 3060 12GB?

 The RTX 3060 12GB is the best budget GPU for local LLMs in 2026.
 12GB VRAM fits every 7B model at Q4/Q5 quantization, and most 13B models at Q4.
-For detailed guidance on VRAM requirements across model sizes, see the VRAM requirements guide β†’.
+For detailed guidance on VRAM requirements across model sizes, see the VRAM requirements guide →.
 Here are the exact models and speeds you can expect:

 ModelSizeQuantizationVRAM UsedSpeedBest For

-Mistral 7B v0.37BQ4_K_M~7 GB18 tok/secInstruction following
+Mistral Small v0.37BQ4_K_M~7 GB18 tok/secInstruction following

 DeepSeek-R1 7B7BQ4_K_M~7 GB10–12 tok/secReasoning, math